AckerlyXu/heima/articles/virtual-machines/windows/tutorial-monitoring.md

 ## Create alerts

 You can create alerts based on specific performance metrics.
 Alerts can be used to notify you when average CPU usage exceeds a certain threshold or available free disk space drops below a certain amount, for example.
-Alerts are displayed in the Azure Portal or can be sent via email.
+Alerts are displayed in the Azure portal or can be sent via email.
 You can also trigger Azure Automation runbooks or Azure Logic Apps in response to alerts being generated.

 The following example creates an alert for average CPU usage.

-1. In the Azure Portal, click **Resource Groups**, select **myResourceGroup**, and then select **myVM** in the resource list.
+1. In the Azure portal, click **Resource Groups**, select **myResourceGroup**, and then select **myVM** in the resource list.
 2. Click **Alert rules** on the VM blade, then click **Add metric alert** across the top of the alerts blade.
 4. Provide a **Name** for your alert, such as *myAlertRule*
 5. To trigger an alert when CPU percentage exceeds 1.0 for five minutes, leave all the other defaults selected.